alymomdouh/testAngular19WorkSpace/README.md

 43. How to Use @Input() to Read Angular Route Parameters - New Feature from v16

+44. How to Use Angular Query Parameters - Part 1

 ```
 > npm i @angular/fire
 >npm i firebase